QMUL/wacky/README.md

     ./wacky -o ~/output -r -l -p  -s ~/simverb.txt

 The -s parameter is a link to one of the SimVerb files you can find at [Daniela Gerz's page at Cambridge University](http://people.ds.cam.ac.uk/dsg40/simverb.html) - it is a list of verb pairs and ratings that we use to train and test our models.

+## Summary Files

+Depending on the workflow, Wacky can be used to create summary files that can then be used in programs written in R, Python, or any other language.
+Wacky creates files such as (but not limited to):

+* freq.txt - the frequency of all the words.
+* dictionary.txt - the words we accept into our dictionary of a certain size
+* unk_count.txt - the total number of words not in the dictionary
+* total_count.txt - how many words does ukwac contain?
+* word_vectors.txt - the file of count vectors for all the words in ukwac

+These are perhaps the most useful.
+In order to create a complete set of summary files and word count vectors, one needs to run twice as follows:

+    ./wacky -u ~/ukwac -l -v 500000 -o ~/output ./wacky -u ~/ukwac -l -o ~/output -r -w -j 5 -e 1000 -g 100

+As mentioned previously, these lines will create a set of initial summary files, a set of integer lookups and a set of word vectors with the specified sizes and windows.
+Inside the *output* directory you should see a set of files with formats given below.
+On a reasonable desktop machine, this is likely to take at least 1 hour (ukwac is quite large).

+### File Formats

+The following files are created by Wacky with the following formats:

+#### basis.txt

+A set of indices into the dictionary, 1 per line, showing which words form the basis.

+#### dictionary.txt

+A list of words, one per line, that form the dictionary.
+The line number is the index, starting at 0.

+#### freq.txt

+The frequency of all the *unique* tokens in ukwac.
+This is affected by the *lemmatize* flag.
+Each line starts with a word, followed by a comma then a space, then a number.
+The order is alphabetical

+#### integers_xxxxxx.txt

+A whole set of files starting with integers, and a series of numbers.
+The number depends on how many cores your machine has.
+Each file contains part of the corpus with all words replaced by their index into the dictionary.
+One number occurs per line.
+These files are mainly used with Tensorflow.

+#### sim_stats.txt

+Created when we look at the verb subjects and objects.
+Each line has a word and three numbers, each one separated by a space.
+The first number is the number of subjects, the second is the number of objects and the last number is the total.

+#### size_xxxxxx.txt

+These files list the number of numbers in each of the integers_xxxxx.txt files.
+One number on one line.

+#### total_count.txt

+One number that lists the total number of words in ukWaC.

+#### unk_count.txt

+How many words did not fall in the dictionary and were therefore classed as unknown.
+One number on one line.

+#### verb_objects.txt

+Each line represents a verb.
+The first number is the index of this verb in the dictionary.
+The following numbers are the indices of all the objects of that verb.
+The numbers are separated by a space.

+#### verb_subjects.txt

+Same as the above but for subjects.

+#### verb_sbj_obj.txt

+Same as the above but for both subjects and objects.

+#### word_vectors.txt

+The word vectors for every word in the dictionary.
+The first number on each line is that word's index into the dictionary.
+All following numbers are the raw counts, separated by a space.
+One can take the order of these numbers and check against basis.txt and dictionary.txt to find out which word is represented.

 # Tensorflow training